Tenant Restrictions

 Tenant Restriction Logs

-When a user attempts to sign in to a SaaS application using an account that does not belong to an allowed tenant, Check Point SASE blocks the login and generates a log entry.
+When a user attempts to sign in to a SaaS application using an account that does not belong to an allowed tenant, a blocking action is triggered by the relevant vendor and a log entry is generated on SASE.
 These logs help you identify unauthorized access attempts and policy gaps.

 Logs are generated automatically.
 No additional configuration is required.